IndraGunawan/symfony-docs/frontend/asset_mapper.rst

     Add the ``--dry-run`` option to simulate package installation without actually making any changes (e.g. ``php bin/console importmap:require bootstrap --dry-run``)

-    .. versionadded:: 7.3

-        The ``--dry-run`` option was introduced in Symfony 7.3.

 This adds the ``bootstrap`` package to your ``importmap.php`` file::